 Roman Britain - villas, baths and daily life

 One of the first things the Romans did was to involve the conquered tribes in the administration of the province.
-They set up administrative centres according to traditional tribal territories, and involved the tribal aristocracies in the decision making process.
-This was standard Roman practice, and a wise one.
+They set up administrative centres according to traditional tribal territories and involved the tribal aristocracies in the decision-making process.
+This was standard Roman practise, and a wise one.
 They made the conquered people responsible for their own administration within a Roman framework.
 It was part of their plan to bring the benefits of civilization, Roman style, to other peoples.
 It worked, for the way to prestige and social advancement was through the Roman bureaucracy.

 Town life was a real social revolution for the largely rural Celtic society.
 Those who aspired to the wealth and prosperity that came with the Roman occupation threw themselves into life in the towns.